 ENDR has 3 objectives:

-- Bringing regional organisations and clusters together to exchange best practices on how to develop defence-related development strategies, including the integration of defence industrial and research assets into smart specialisation strategies, and support defence-related SMEs;
+- Bringing regional organisations and clusters together to exchange best practices on how to develop defence-related development strategies, including the integration of defence industrial and research assets into smart specialisation strategies

 - Facilitating the flow of information for funding opportunities (such as the European Defence Fund, and other EU structural and investment funds); and